AlirezaJanghorbani/book-scraper-python/README.md

 # book-scraper-python
-A Python web scraper that extracts book data and prices into a clean CSV file using Requests and BeautifulSoup.
+# Book Scraper & CSV Exporter

+A clean and simple Python script to extract book details such as category, price, and title.

+Built with:
+* **Requests & BeautifulSoup4:** for web scraping and data extraction
+* **CSV:** to store and export the structured data